Harald V: 2020s

-On 31 January 2024, the royal palace announced that King Harald was on "sick leave" until 2 February due to a respiratory infection.
-On 27 February, while on holiday in Malaysia, he was again hospitalized on the resort island of Langkawi; he was admitted to the royal suites of Sultanah Maliha Hospital, a government hospital and the only major hospital on the island, and had a temporary pacemaker implanted due to a low heart rate.
-During his hospitalization, he was accorded protection and security similar to that of a reigning state ruler of Malaysia by the Malaysian government.
-The Norwegian ambassador and high ranking Malaysian officials including the Secretary General of the Ministry of Foreign Affairs, Kedah State Councillor, Director General of Malaysian Ministry of Health, and Langkawi Island Police Chief were present at the hospital.
-The hospital compound were put under the highest security perimeters by the Royal Malaysian Police.
-He was discharged on 3 March and was transported back to Norway on a medical evacuation flight to continue his recovery in a hospital, during which he would be on sick leave for two weeks.
-He received a permanent pacemaker on 12 March.
-Two days later, he was discharged but remained on sick leave.
-He resumed his duties on 22 April, with the royal household saying that his official activities would be reduced in light of his condition.
+During periods when Harald was unable to perform his duties as sovereign, Haakon served as regent.
+Despite his health issues, Harald never considered abdicating.
+Following the announcement of the impending abdication of his Danish counterpart Margrethe II, he told the press, "No, I don't really have [a plan to abdicate].
+I stand by what I have said all along.
+I have taken an oath to the Storting, and it lasts for life."

 Rebel Royals

-In the Netflix documentary Rebel Royals featuring his daughter Princess Märtha Louise of Norway and son-in-law Durek Verrett, Verrett accused Harald, Queen Sonja and Crown Prince Haakon of not "knowing what racism was" and said the king and queen hated everything he did and "would always let Märtha know" he was the wrong boyfriend for her.
-Verrett said the first time that King Harald asked about his experiences of racism was when Oprah with Meghan and Harry aired, and that "they didn't want a family discussion because they didn't want to treat me that way.
+In the 2025 Netflix documentary Rebel Royals featuring his daughter Märtha Louise and son-in-law Durek Verrett, Verrett accused Harald, Sonja, and Haakon of not "knowing what racism was" and said the King and Queen hated everything he did and "would always let Märtha know" he was the wrong boyfriend for her.
+Verrett said the first time Harald asked about his experiences of racism was when Oprah with Meghan and Harry aired, and that "they didn't want a family discussion because they didn't want to treat me that way.
 They wanted to have a family discussion because they were afraid I might be the next one on Oprah."
-Norwegian media called the documentary and Verrett's statements a "character assassination of the king and queen."
-Norwegian commentators said Verrett and Märtha Louise "are making fools of themselves."
+Norwegian media called the documentary and Verrett's statements a "character assassination of the king and queen".
+Norwegian commentators said Verrett and Märtha Louise "are making fools of themselves".

-In a speech during the 2025 Stortingsmiddag (dinner with members of the Storting) at the Royal Palace, Harald responded to the release of the documentary by jokingly proposing a sequel entitled "Kongen minutt for minutt" (The King minute by minute).
+In a speech during the 2025 Stortingsmiddag (dinner with members of the Storting) at the Royal Palace, Harald responded to the documentary by jokingly proposing a sequel titled "Kongen minutt for minutt" (The King minute by minute).

+Høiby and Epstein affairs

+Harald refused to answer questions about the relationship of Mette-Marit and Jeffrey Epstein and the criminal trial of Marius Borg Høiby, Mette-Marit's son by an earlier relationship, for rape.

+Health and death

+Harald experienced several periods of ill health following the start of the twenty‑first century.
+He was diagnosed with bladder cancer in 2003, and in 2005, he underwent heart surgery.
+In 2020, he underwent another heart surgery to replace a heart valve.

+He had a leg operation in January 2022.
+Harald was hospitalised in August with a fever and again in December for an infection, and was admitted once more in May 2023, shortly before Constitution Day.
+Harald contracted COVID-19 in March 2022 and again in October 2023.
+In January 2024, the royal palace announced that he was on sick leave due to a respiratory infection.

+While on holiday in Malaysia in February 2024, Harald was hospitalised on Langkawi with a low heart rate and had a temporary pacemaker implanted.
+He was discharged on 3 March and returned to Norway on a medical evacuation flight, after which he was placed on two weeks' sick leave.
+He received a permanent pacemaker on 12 March and was discharged two days later.

+In February 2026, he was hospitalised during a vacation in Tenerife and treated for a skin infection on his leg.